ShaanAu/stablecoin_dissertation/README.md

 ## Motivation

 The stability of stablecoins is pivotal in the cryptocurrency market, providing a relatively safe haven during volatile periods.
 However, instances of depegging can lead to significant market disruptions.
-By identifying potential depegging events before they occur, our project aims to contribute to a more stable and predictable market environment.
+By identifying depegging events, our project aims to contribute to a more stable and predictable market environment.